Rebecca by Daphne Du Maurier proved to be an enduring story. Published in 1938, it continued to be print and available for sale.

 Rebecca by Daphne Du Maurier – 2008 (Italian Version)

 This version looks interesting.
 Unfortunately, the Youtube clip that I can find is dubbed into Russian.
-Quite strange to watch Italians sounding Russian.
+Quite strange to watch Italians mouthing Russian.

 I watched the 1940, 1979 and 1997 versions and couldn’t help making comparisons.

-Interestingly, all 3 began with the same scene, which is also how the book began.
+Interestingly, all three began with the same scene, which is also how the book began.
 It testifies to Du Maurier’s writing prowess when filmmakers need not “adapt” too much.

 Some have accused Daphne of plagiarism.
 But, I think that even if the plot is similar, the way she wrote and develop her characters